 Failure to complete and/or submit any of the required forms will result in your application being delayed or denied.

-Are you applying for SSD Benefits or thinking about applying for SSD benefits.
-Contact the office of Neil H. Good for a free case evaluationat #(847) 577-4476 or complete the form online for a free case evaluation.
+Are you applying for SSD benefits or thinking about applying for SSD benefits.
+Contact The Good Law Group for a free case evaluation at (847) 577-4476 or complete the form online.